Philadelphia changes nickname to honorary "City of Sisterly Love" for 100-year anniversary of 19th Amendment

 "Philadelphia is proud to join the nation in celebrating the 100th anniversary of the 19th amendment," Kenney said in a statement.
 "Women are the backbone of our families, our communities, and our society.
 This ceremonial changing of our nickname, and accompanying tourism campaign from Visit Philadelphia, are among the many ways Philadelphia will mark this milestone."

-Richardson added that this resolution was not intended to erase men but to uplift women, "because we don't have to put someone down to lift someone up."
+Gilmore Richardson added that this resolution was not intended to erase men but to uplift women, "because we don't have to put someone down to lift someone up."

 The 19th Amendment to the US Constitution was ratified on August 18, 1920.